 Dining stations: separate spaces for peaceful meals

-Third pillar: natural behaviors and active engagement
+Third pillar: Natural behaviors and active engagement

 Interactive play: channeling the hunter within